CS234319/safot/Material/Tutorials/sml/datatypes.md

 # Standard ML

-## datatypes
+## Datatypes

 - Created: using the `datatype` keyword
-- Realize: the theoretical type constructor of disjoing union
+- Realize: the theoretical type constructor of disjoint union
 - Generalize
   - the `null` pointer of C, Pascal, Java
   - enumerated types, as found in Pascal, C, and Java, e.g., `enum  { };